As business owners, we must wrangle our long-term goals and guide them safely into the corral if we want to succeed.

 For all the questions in the previous section, there’s one simple answer:

 “I don’t know.
 Let’s find out.”

-Ballard and Cameron took their varied experience and dovetailed it into incredible ‘upsells.’
+Ballard and Cameron dovetailed their varied experience into incredible ‘upsells.’

 And they used strategic management principles to get there.